-Range shifts may have important consequences for trophic interactions, with both bottom-up and top-down impacts; for example, Greater Long-nosed Bats are an important pollinator of agave plants which are in turn a food source for the bats, however, the distribution overlap between them is predicted to reduce by 75% in the next 50 years (Gómez-Ruiz & Lacher 2019).
+Range shifts may have important consequences for trophic interactions with both bottom-up and top-down impacts; for example, Greater Long-nosed Bats are an important pollinator of agave plants which are in turn a food source for the bats, however, the distribution overlap between them is predicted to reduce by 75% in the next 50 years (Gómez-Ruiz & Lacher 2019).

 Increasing spring temperatures can variably affect the migratory behaviour and distribution of different species.
-For example, the thermal response of Myotis bats' downhill migration in the Rocky Mountains (following hibernation) varies among species; in some cold-adapted species, increased temperature correlates with reduced downhill migration (Adams 2018), indicating a temperature-driven shift in distribution.
+For example, the thermal response of Myotis bats' downhill migration in the Rocky mountains (following hibernation) varies among species; in some cold-adapted species, increased temperature correlates with reduced downhill migration (Adams 2018), indicating a temperature-driven shift in distribution.

-The timing of migration in bats is more affected by weather conditions, such as precipitation and wind, than temperature (low confidence).
+The results of studies to date suggest the timing of migration in bats is more affected by weather conditions, such as precipitation and wind, than temperature.
+(LOW CONFIDENCE)

 Some bat species are able to change the timing of migration in response to wind conditions and precipitation, though not all species show a response to environmental conditions.
-For example, the timing of spring migration has advanced by 16 days over 22 years in Brazilian Free-tailed Bats; this shift is predominantly driven by the wind conditions at stopover areas during the migration period and not by temperature.
-The autumn migration was also unaffected by temperature and driven more by precipitation levels (Stepanian & Wainwright 2018; Haest et al. 2021).
+For example, the timing of spring migration has advanced by 16 days over 22 years in Brazilian free-tailed bats; this shift is predominantly driven by the wind conditions at stopover areas during the migration period and not by temperature.
+The autumn migration was also unaffected by temperature and driven more by precipitation levels (Haest et al. 2021; Stepanian & Wainwright 2018).